-Both fresh and soft cheeses work really well with crisp white and dry rosé wines as well as with sparkling wines (if you’re in the mood).
+Both fresh and soft kinds of cheese work really well with crisp white and dry rosé wines as well as with sparkling wines (if you’re in the mood).
 White wine teamed with apple, berry and tropical fruit tastes can also work perfectly well with this type of cheese but you should avoid tannic red wines as this will overpower the taste of the cheese.

 2. Semi-hard, medium-aged cheeses

-These cheeses will have a firmer texture and stronger flavours in comparison to softer cheeses and will therefore need a medium bodied wine to accompany them.
-Fruity reds, full bodied whites and a vintage sparkling wine will add the acidity needed to balance out the taste of these cheeses.
+These cheeses will have a firmer texture and stronger flavors in comparison to softer cheeses and will, therefore, need a medium bodied wine to accompany them.
+Fruity reds, full-bodied whites , and a vintage sparkling wine will add the acidity needed to balance out the taste of these cheeses.

 3. Smelly cheeses

-Smelly cheeses require a light bodied wine that won’t overpower its strong flavours.
+Smelly cheeses require a light-bodied wine that won’t overpower its strong flavors.
 The trick here is to complement rather than challenge the taste of the cheese.

 Wines to pair with: gewurztraminer, riesling, sauternes, red Burgundy and pinot noir